|

 Minimum requirements

-Optional: Make links to people and corporate bodies who are professionally directly related to each other.
-For important patrons and families of artists, certain familial relationships may also be recorded here.
+Optional: Make links between people and corporate bodies who are professionally directly related to each other.
+For important patrons and families of artists, certain familial relationships may also be recorded here; in ULAN, Hierarchical Relationships are not used for family trees.

 |